fnal-jfo/optimx/INSTALL.md

 (1) make sure that all the required dependencies are available

-    - Qt version 6.X ( buildding under 5.X should also be possible)
+    - Qt version 6.X ( building under 5.X should also be possible)
     - qwt
     - boost
     - spdlog